fritzy/gists.fritzy.io/2013-11-04-redis-rpush-max.md

 ---
 date: 2013-11-04 12:00:00 PST
-title: Appending to a List and Trimming to Max Size
+title: Redis Lua: Appending to a List and Trimming to Max Size
 tags: redis, lua
 type: text/html
 ---